psychicEgg/EDHM/Odyssey/3rdPartyMods/FSS-Overlay/README.md

-# FSS Overlay v1.15.03 for Odyssey FDev Update 15.02
+# FSS Overlay v1.16.0 for Odyssey FDev Update 16.00
-### Fixed for FDev U15.01 (Compatible with U15.02)

 **:: Release Notes ::**
-- Add Overlay 5 for FSS Overlay - Simplified Version by Syrania (Original by CMDR Razor2)
+- Fixed for FDev U16.00

 **:: Previous versions ::**
 - Fix for transparency issue
 - Add Overlay 4 for FSS Overlay - Edited Version by Taneth (Original by CMDR Razor2)
+- Add Overlay 5 for FSS Overlay - Simplified Version by Syrania (Original by CMDR Razor2)

 This is an optional overlay for your FSS that every explorer should have.